NidhitheCoder/brad-js/Head_First_JS/read.md

     eg:-
     delete car.model;

-- a variable can hold referance of an object when we assigned.
+- A variable can hold referance of an object when we assigned.
+- we can store functions also inside an object eg :- let car = {
+        name : "chevy"
+        drive : function () {
+            console.log("Running")
+        }
+    }

+- This example drive is the function name.
+- A function inside an object is called method.
+- to call a funciton inside an object  we can use objectName.functionPropertyName();
+    eg:-
+        car.drive();

+#### This Keyword
+- 'This' method is that whenever a method is called, in the body of that method you can count on this to be assigned to the object whose method was called.

+#### For in
+    for (let variableName in object/array) {
+        // statement block
+    }